bridgedb/BridgeDb/README.md

 -------------------------
 (For org.bridgedb.rdf package and its extensions ONLY)

-BridgeDb uses OpenRDF Sesame RDF engine and this is included automatically via maven.
+BridgeDb uses OpenRDF Sesame RDF engine and this is included automatically via Maven.
 **WARNING**: All directories **MUST** exists and the (linux) user running tomcat **MUST** have READ/WRITE permission set!
 Some of the OpenRDF error message are unclear if this is not the case.